anevis/yaml-to-markdown/README.md

-# JSON to Markdown Converter
+# YAML to Markdown Converter

 A Python utility to take a JSON / YAML file or a python dict / list and create a Markdown file.